prudhviajet/PREDICTING-AND-VISUALIZING-PLAYERS-IMPROVEMENT-IN-NBA-LEAGUE-/README.md

 value to the teams they play for, both competitively and financially.
 The NBA recognizes their importance by awarding the Most Improved Player (MIP) Award to the player who has improved the most over the previous season.
-As a result, franchises benefit from being able to precisely estimate if and how much a player will progress in the coming season.<br>
+As a result, franchises benefit from being able to precisely estimate if and how much a player will progress in the coming season.</p><br>
- Hence, we aim to contribute the franchises on depicting the factors that influence a player's success and predict their performance for the next season so that franchises can pick players who tend to improve based on their previous performance and fantasy league players can know who to watch for the coming season. </p>
+<p>Hence, we aim to contribute the franchises on depicting the factors that influence a player's
+success and predict their performance for the next season so that franchises can pick players who tend to improve based on their previous performance and fantasy league players can know who to watch for the coming season. </p>